Topics The 13th Annual Conference of the Regulatory Science Society of Japan" was held

 Questionnaire on the current status of face-to-face advice provided by the Pharmaceuticals and Medical Devices Agency and the current perceptions of companies

-Tadashi Sugihara, Member, Regulatory Affairs Subcommittee, Pharmaceutical Affairs Committee, Pharmaceutical Manufacturers Association of Japan, et al.
+Tadashi Sugihara, Member, Regulatory Affairs Committee, JPMA, et al.

-The first part of the presentation, "General face-to-face advice," covered the number of consultations, the companies' views on drug pre-evaluation consultations, and their opinions on face-to-face advice in general, and the second part covered the results of the survey on "individual cases.
+The first part, "General Face-to-Face Advice," included the number of consultations, the companies' views on Drug Evaluation Committee consultations, and their opinions on general face-to-face advice, while the second part reported the results of the survey on "individual cases.
 In the second part, the results of the survey on "individual cases" were reported.

 Due to the impact of the new corona infection (COVID-19), face-to-face consultations were mainly conducted via the web, but many companies expressed the opinion that it was beneficial.
 Although there was evidence of a high level of satisfaction with face-to-face advice, requests for more flexible views and alternative proposals from PMDA and matters related to communication with PMDA personnel (supplementary explanation of background, etc.) were raised as opinions for further increasing the level of satisfaction.
 Regarding the pre-evaluation consultation, it was reported that, as in the previous survey, interest was high, but the number of consultations was low, and many respondents requested clarification of the benefits.